0mBudsMann/GameSense-Adobe/evaluators' docs/README.md

   Kalman filtering is used to smooth out the shuttlecock's trajectory and reduce false positives.
 It predicts the shuttlecock's position in the next frame, which helps in filtering out inaccurate detections.

 - **Additional False Positive Filtering**
   To further address false positives, we randomly selected frames from the video and ran inference to find coordinates with high shuttlecock detection frequency.
-These high-frequency coordinates were added to a blacklist, identifying them as either stationary shuttlecocks or false positives.
+These high-frequency coordinates implies shuttle is found at these points in very large numbers of frames which is practically not possible, so, were added to a blacklist, identifying them as either stationary shuttlecocks or false positives.

 - **Rest State Detection**
   We developed an algorithm to determine if the shuttlecock is at rest.
 For a sequence of 15 frames where the shuttlecock is detected, if the maximum distance between any two detections is below a certain threshold, we conclude the shuttlecock is stationary.